 Agile Development Team: What is It?

-If you open any modern vocabulary with definitions, you can find out that an agile team follows the Agile methodology in its processes.
+If you open any modern vocabulary with definitions, you can find out that an agile team follows the Agile software development methodology in its processes.

 But let’s admit that that’s not a definition that brings enough clarity.